harnoors/Dog-Breed-Classifier/README.md

 # Dog-Breed-Classifier

-􏰁* Built a Multiclass-Multilabel image Classifier using Transfer Learning and TensorFlow 2.0 to Classify different dog breeds.
+* 􏰁Built a Multiclass-Multilabel image Classifier using Transfer Learning and TensorFlow 2.0 to Classify different dog breeds.
 􏰁
 * Imported, reshaped, and converted images to Tensors to achieve faster processing speed while training and testing Deep Learning Models.